metapolator/metapolator/elements-of-design.md

 _default column ratios: 3 : 10 : 3, horizontal divider at 50% height_

-_Place (adjustment) masters on one or more design spaces—to explore, or set up instances in a controlled way; create and manage (strings of) instances and adjust them in the design spaces; review (a mix of) masters and instances on the bottom of this department._
+_Place (adjustment) masters on one or more design spaces—to explore, or set up instances in a controlled way; create and manage (families of) instances and adjust them in the design spaces; review (a mix of) masters and instances on the bottom of this department._

 **note** that the activity of loading some existing fonts; setting up a design space; exploration of this space using some instances; evaluating and/or quicky exporting them can all be done here in this view.